 Connecting to prior knowledge

-Take time to explore and investigate the following two resources.
-They are not necessarily child friendly but will inform teacher knowledge and perspectives on the topic presented in the book about Aboriginal cultural practices in child rearing.
+Take time to explore and investigate the Growing Up Yolŋu website.
+It is not necessarily child friendly but will inform your own knowledge and perspectives on the topic presented in the book about Aboriginal cultural practices in child rearing.

 The importance of connection to land, culture and family are expressed and explained.
 Also important is the continuing nature of Aboriginal cultural practices.
-Aboriginal culture is not just something that happened a long time ago.
+Aboriginal cultures are not just something that happened a long time ago.
 Sometimes there may be a confusion or misunderstanding between ‘traditional’ culture and contemporary Indigenous identity.

 Before reading

-Students predict from the cover what the book Baby Business will be about and who the major characters will be.
+Students predict from the cover what Jasmine Seymour’s book Baby Business will be about, and who the major characters will be.
 Ask students to turn to a partner and share their ideas about the theme of the story.

 Ask them to think about what a baby and a business might have in common.
-Might the word business have more than one meaning?
-Ask students to think about the visual clues on the cover, including the people on the cover, the relationship between the people, the font choice (which is lower case and informal), and the green background.
+Might the word ‘business’ have more than one meaning?
+Ask students to think about the visual clues on the cover, including the people, the relationship between the people, the font choice (which is lower case and informal), and the green background.
 The green background is particularly important.
-Ask the students where they have seen this particular colour green before.
+Ask students where they have seen this particular colour green before.

 Join pairs together to make groups of four and share again.
 Prompt students to ask questions of each other.